Stupor Mundi: Biography Of Emperor Frederick II

 The year was 1227; Frederick had been widowed by his first wife, Constance of Aragon, and had remarried Yolanda, daughter of the king of Jerusalem.
 The kingdom of Jerusalem was founded by the crusaders in 1099, at the end of the First Crusade.
 It was, therefore, a Christian kingdom with its capital in Jerusalem, and whose cities included Acre, a very important coastal enclave that constituted a key piece for the Christian forces in the East.

-You may be interested: Maurice Wilkins: Biography and Contributions of This Nobel-winning Biophysicist
+You may be interested: Thomas Hunt Morgan: Biography of This Researcher

 A crusade against Frederick